anhvungoc21/2048-plus-plus/README.md

 _Website:_ https://2048-plus-plus.netlify.app/

 ## Introduction
 Hi there!
 Thanks for checking out my take on 2048.
+I love 2048 (even addicted to it at some point), so I decided, why not add some more features to make players' experience better?

 ## Features
 - **Dark/Light appearance**: Pick one that suits your eyes!